Kim-Onesmus/Windows-activation/README.md

 # Windows-activation key
 Create a text file
-Open the file you created
+Open the file you have created
 Copy and paste the key
 save as .bat
 run as administrator